 If you have dread rot, replace your regular dreads shampoo with a deep dread cleanse until the symptoms have disappeared.

 How to deep cleanse your dreads?

 Soak your dread in a mixture of baking soda, Apple cider vinegar, and lemon juice.
 You can find more information here.

 - Always dry your dreadlocks properly.

 - Don’t tie them in a bun or wrap them while damp.

 - Don’t sleep on them while they are still wet.

 To prevent dread rot make sure your dreads are completely dry.
 If you’re not sure they are dry, use a blow dryer on its lowest setting.
 Anything you can do to speed up the drying process will decrease your chances.
 Furthermore, use dread shampoos– they are designed to protect dreadlocks because they are residue-free.

 If your shampoo is leaving behind a residue- that residue traps moisture inside the dreads making them prone to dread rot.
-Buy products that contain Tea Tree, they fight off mould and deep clean your locs regularly.
+Buy products that contain Tea Trees, they fight off mold and deep clean your locs regularly.